Antisemitism, Hanukkah, and Romans 9-11 – Casey D. Bell

 God the Father is our loving creator.
 He called all things good at creation.
 He desires to be in a relationship with His creation, as seen with Abraham, Issac, and Jacob, our spiritual forefathers.
 God is Father to those who repent and trust in the Messiah.
 (Genesis 1:1-31; Deuteronomy 6:4; 1 Corinthians 8:6; Psalm 103:19; 30:4; 18:13-15; 136:1; 7:11; 1 John 1:5; Ephesians 2:8-9; Acts 17:25; Deuteronomy 32:39-41; Hebrews 12:28-29; John 1:12).

-YESHUA, THE MESSIAH
+JESUS, YESHUA, THE MESSIAH

-Yeshua (Jesus of Nazareth) has been eternally present with the Father and the Holy Spirit.
-At His first coming, He was the Word made flesh; born of a virgin, truly God and truly man, He performed miracles and lived without sin.
+Jesus has been eternally present with the Father and the Holy Spirit.
+At His first coming, He was the Word made flesh; born of a virgin, He performed miracles and lived without sin.
 He is the Suffering Servant and promised Messiah, our Passover Lamb.
 He is now seated at the right hand of God, making intercession for us.
 He will return as King at the appointed time and set up His kingdom.
 (Psalm 2; Proverbs 8:23-31; 30:4-6; John 1:1-4; 14; Isaiah 9:6-7; Luke 1:35; Hebrews 1:3; Ephesians 1:11; Romans 3:24-26; 1 Peter 2:24; Matthew 28:6; Isaiah 59:20-21; Daniel 9; 1 Thessalonians 4:13-18; Revelation 21-22).

 THE HOLY SPIRIT (RUACH HAKODESH)

-The Holy Spirit was present and active in creation, came upon individuals, and anointed Yeshua to do good and to heal.
+The Holy Spirit was present and active in creation, came upon individuals, and came upon and rested with Jesus at His baptism.
 The Holy Spirit convicts of sin, righteousness, and judgment and leads believers in all truth through the Scripture.
 He endows believers with spiritual gifts at the direction of the Father.
-(Genesis 1:2; Numbers 11:25; 2 Samuel 23:1-3; Matthew 3:16; Acts 10:38; John 16:8-15; Acts 1:8; 1 John 2:20; 27; 1 Corinthians 12:4-6; 13).
+(Genesis 1:2; Numbers 11:25; 2 Samuel 23:1-3; Matthew 3:16; John 16:8-15; Acts 1:8; 1 John 2:20; 27).

 MAN’S RELATIONSHIP WITH GOD